NxPKG/khulnasoft-docs/content/fundamentals/setup/account-setup/add-site.md

 {{<render file="_nameserver-preamble.md" productFolder="dns" >}}
 <br/>

-Before your domain can begin using Cloudflare for DNS resolution, you need to [add these nameservers](/dns/zone-setups/full-setup/setup/#update-your-nameservers) at your registrar.
+Before your domain can begin using Khulnasoft for DNS resolution, you need to [add these nameservers](/dns/zone-setups/full-setup/setup/#update-your-nameservers) at your registrar.
 Make sure DNSSEC **is disabled** at this point.

 {{<render file="_minimize-downtime-tip.md" productFolder="dns" >}}